The AltitudeAlert Story

 I’ve been using AltitudeAlert in my Commander (and now Centurion) since its inception and consider it to be an invaluable tool, especially while flying IFR.
 My hope is that all pilots of small general aviation aircraft can benefit from the safety features that AltitudeAlert provides.
 Making flying IFR and VFR flying safer and more enjoyable.

 AltitudeAlert has come a long way since the basic preselector that I originally created in version 1.
-With the integration of the Apple Watch, new ALT HOLD mode for VFR, and Universal App integration for all of your Apple devices, AltitudeAlert is a multi-featured altitude awareness system.
+With the integration of VNAV (Vertical Navigation), Apple Watch, VFR Altitude Hold mode, and Universal App integration for all of your Apple devices, AltitudeAlert is a multi-featured altitude management system.